madm2n/ds-ml-notebook/README.md

 # Working notebooks on Statistics & Probability

 This repository contains basic studies for Probability and Statistics.
-That is pre-requisite for machine learning and Data Science and Machine learning.
+That is pre-requisite for Data Science and Machine learning.